ISCHEMIC STROKE / PREVENTION

 Content available only for logged-in subscribers (registration will be available soon) |

-All cited markers of high stroke risk in relation to asymptomatic carotid stenosis:
+All cited markers of high stroke risk associated with asymptomatic carotid stenosis:

 - lack specificity

-- have not been assessed in conjunction with the current optimal medical intervention
+- have not been assessed in conjunction with the current optimal medical therapy

-- have not been shown in randomized trials to identify those who benefit from a carotid revascularization procedure in addition to optimal medical intervention
+- have not been shown in randomized trials to identify those who will benefit from a carotid revascularization procedure in addition to optimal medical therapy

 Stenosis degree